Our reviews are quite extensive so we thought it would be helpful to provide the links below for easy navigation.

 This is a positive sign for couples who share a smaller mattress or prefer not to cuddle.
 Beds that provide good edge support allow both partners to spread out and have their own space since the entire surface area can be utilized.

 The Level Sleep mattress is definitely one of the more unique beds we’ve ever tested.
-We happen to really like the differentiated “zoned” design of the top layer.
+We happen to really like the differentiated “zoned” design of the secondary comfort layer.
 Ultimately, we do think the bed is a great option for people suffering from back pain.
 The bed is soft and comfortable yet it does a fantastic job of providing support in key areas, which is crucial for back pain sufferers.

 However, with that said, the bed is on the expensive side.
 As such, if you’re just looking for a comfortable foam mattress, there are plenty of more affordable options out there that will suffice.